felixangell/biodefence/README.md

     $ git clone http://github.com/felixangell/project-aids
     $ cd project-aids/
     $ yarn

+### watch
+This will compile the javascript as you update it.
+So as you are you changing the code this will run in the background and compile any new changes.
+All you have to do is reload the web browser.

     $ yarn d

-Now if you open `localhost:3000` in your browser the game should be running.
+If you open `localhost:3000` in your browser the game should be running.

 ## notes
 Rendering via. the [HTML5 canvas](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D)